khofstadter/navigatingthedigitalworld.com/docs/project-management.md

 <!-- can I add ideas about FFR, entrainment, synchronization here ?-->

-A core idea of this page is to emphasize the importance of regular feedback.
-To support this, the page first outlines how the stages of Agile Project Management (APM) can be applied in any field of research (professional or personal) and then provides a comprehensive list of methods and tools that can be utilized during these stages.
+The page emphasizes the importance of regular feedback and provides a comprehensive list of methods and tools that can be utilized in Agile Project Management (APM) across any field of research.

 {: .no_toc }